Please wait while the formulary information is being retrieved.

 Therapeutic class: Antineoplastics

-Ensartinib hydrochloride, a kinase inhibitor of anaplastic lymphoma kinase (ALK), is an antineoplastic agent.
+Ensartinib hydrochloride, an inhibitor of multiple receptor tyrosine kinases including anaplastic kinase (ALK), is an antineoplastic agent.

 No enhanced Uses information available for this drug.